Ruta De Las Flores El Salvador

 What to Eat

-Pupusas are unavoidable, and that’s fine — thick corn tortillas filled with refried beans, cheese, or loroco (a local flower bud), served with curtido (fermented cabbage slaw) and salsa.
-They cost around $0.50–$1 each and are genuinely delicious.
-In Juayúa, try the festival food on weekends.
-Everywhere, local coffee is worth seeking out — it’s often served at the farms themselves.
+Pupusas are the foundation of Salvadoran eating and this route is no exception – thick corn tortillas filled with refried beans, cheese, chicharron, or loroco (a local flower bud that tastes faintly of artichoke), served with curtido (slightly fermented cabbage slaw) and tomato salsa.
+They cost around $0.50-$1 each and are genuinely excellent when fresh off the comal.
+In Juayua, the weekend festival food covers more variety and is worth arriving hungry for.
+Local coffee, served at the fincas or in the independent shops in Ataco, is among the best value specialty coffee you’ll find anywhere in Central America.

 Where to Stay

-Ataco has the best accommodation concentration.
-La Posada del Viejo is a well-regarded mid-range option in town.
-Several fincas in the area offer overnight stays with meals included, which makes sense if you’re planning coffee tours.
-Budget travellers typically base themselves in Juayúa, where hostel beds run around $12–15 per night.
+Ataco has the best accommodation concentration for the route.
+La Posada del Viejo is a well-regarded mid-range option in the town centre.
+Several coffee fincas in the surrounding area offer overnight stays with meals included, which makes sense if you’re planning farm tours.
+Budget travellers typically base themselves in Juayua, where hostel beds run around $12-15 per night and the weekend food festival is a five-minute walk from anywhere.

 Getting Around